chrishuan9/LosslessCut-winget-rls/README.md

 ```bash
 winget install ch.LooselessCut
 ```

-Replace `ch.LooselessCut` with the appropriate name once the package is available.

 ## Repository Structure

 - `.github/workflows/create_release.yaml`: Contains the GitHub Action logic for repackaging the latest release.